wanxinyang/RCT_Pipeline_MIMICS_Integration/README.md

 ## Script 3. set_parameters.py
 ### 5.1.
 Overview
-This script reads parameter values from a CSV file and updates the corresponding input files with proper formatting.
+Takes a CSV row (from model_input_data.csv) and writes the parameter values into the correct MIMICS model input files at the right line numbers and formatting.

 ## Script 4. run_model.py